fantastic001/VertexVoyage/doc/Seminar1/paper.md

 Table: F1 scores for embeddings generated using Node2Vec on Les Miserables graph with modified LFM partitioning.

 The system is further evaluated on larger networks from literature to assess the performance of distributed Node2Vec with modified LFM partitioning compared to sequential Node2Vec.
-Following table shows characteristics of the networks used in the experiments.
+Table 6 shows characteristics of the networks used in the experiments.

 | Network | # nodes | # edges | Clustering coefficient |
 |---------|---------|---------|------------------------|